MadhuraBelsare1/card-developer/docs/release-notes/card/card_sandbox.md

   }
 ```

-### Debit activate v1: search for active card using card number
+### Debit Activate v1: Search for active card using card number
 This case demonstrates when the debit card is activated.

 #### Request